FAZuH/dotfiles/README.md

 Warning:

+> [!WARNING]
+>
-- These dotfiles are not designed for public use; you may need to adjust them to suit your own device.
+> These dotfiles are not designed for public use; you may need to adjust them to suit your own device.
-- Checkout to branch `nvidia` if you're using an NVIDIA GPU.
+> Checkout to branch `nvidia` if you're using an NVIDIA GPU.
 You'd also pull new git commits with --rebase, because new commits are pushed into `main` branch.
-- Chezmoi requires a passphrase to decrypt certain files.
+> Chezmoi requires a passphrase to decrypt certain files.
+>

 ## Installation